gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 **context:** *http, server, location, location-if*

-Enables or disables the automatic response caching for HTTP 1.0 (or older) requests.
+Enables or disables response caching for HTTP 1.0 (or older) requests.
 This buffering mechanism is mainly used for HTTP 1.0 keep-alive which replies on a proper `Content-Length` response header.

 If the Lua code explicitly sets a `Content-Length` response header before sending the headers (either explicitly via [ngx.send_headers](http://wiki.nginx.org/HttpLuaModule#ngx.send_headers) or implicitly via the first [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say) or [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print) call).